Members of the Mentzelia plant genus are hardy annuals and hardy biennials that reach from 45 cm to 1.2 m (18 inches to 6 feet) in height.

 Blazing Star is an easy plant to grow and maintain in the garden.
 For best results water regularly to keep soil moist and feed often.

-Once the Mentzelia plant has bloomed cut back the plant to about 50 cm, this may result in another bloom.
+Once the Mentzelia plant has bloomed cut back the plant to about 50 cm (20 inches), this may result in another bloom.